-- 1. One unit of service is one hour of respite care. - Note: General administrative activities such as record keeping, travel and training time, time spent coordinating with other agencies, etc. are not counted as units of service, but are elements of total unit cost. - 2.
-If an AAA/ADRC fails to submit billing invoices for accurately verified FCSP service units earned, it shall be deemed out of compliance and funding shall be deemed not earned.
+1. One unit of service is one hour of respite care.

+Note: General administrative activities such as record keeping, travel and training time, time spent coordinating with other agencies, etc. are not counted as units of service, but are elements of total unit cost.